 The Committee has not attempted to determine the ways in which the disparate-treatment instructions in this Chapter would need to be modified for application to a claim for failure to accommodate a religious practice.
 Any instruction should consider Groff v.
 DeJoy, 123 S. Ct.
 2279 (2023), which clarified language from a much earlier Supreme Court decision, Trans World Airlines, Inc. v.
 Hardison, 432 U. S. 63 (1977), that had been read by a number of courts to mean that an employer’s incurring more than de minimis costs for an accommodation would be an undue hardship.
 Instead, the correct standard is whether granting an accommodation would result in “substantial increased costs for the employer in relation to the conduct of its particular business,” while “tak[ing] into account all relevant factors in the case at hand, including the particular accommodations at issue and their practical impact in light of the nature, ‘size and operating cost of [an] employer.’”
 Id. at 2295 (citation omitted).
 The Court stated that employers need not violate governing seniority systems.
 Beyond that, relevant costs were those the employer suffered, which means that costs to coworkers are irrelevant unless they pose difficulties for the employer: even when they do, hardship “attributable to employee animosity to a particular religion, to religion in general, or to the very notion of accommodating religious practice cannot be considered ‘undue.’”
 Id. at.
 2296.
 Guidance for an Instruction may be found in the EEOC’s current regulations, 29 CFR §1605.2(e)(1) (2022), which the Court referenced positively but did not endorse in toto.
 Guidance may also be found in ADA Instruction 9.1.3 since the Americans with Disabilities Act also requires reasonable accommodation short of undue hardship although the Court did not rely on the ADA and the two statutes address very different concerns.
+In Smith v.
+Atlantic City, 138 F.4th 759 (3d Cir.
+2025), the court noted that “we may still evaluate ‘[b]oth economic and non-economic costs’ as a source of undue hardship.”
+Id. at 774-775 (quoting Webb v.
+City of Philadelphia, 562 F.3d 256, 260 (3d Cir.
+2009)) (reversing summary judgment for employer on question on undue hardship).

 Title VII Excludes RFRA Claims for Job-Related Federal Religious Discrimination: